2026 Youth Summer Program

 Session Dates

 The children’s program offers students opportunities to learn and explore the world of musical theatre.
-Daily classes feature theatre games, dance combinations, music appreciation, singing, visual arts and much, much more.
-A showcase of student work is held on the final day of the program.
+Daily activities feature theatre games, dance, music appreciation, singing skills, craft projects, and much, much more.
+A showcase is held on the final day of the program which demonstrates the culmination of all their hard work over the course of the week.

 Registration

-At the time of registration, you may choose to pay just the $100 deposit or the full tuition.
-Beginning June 1, the full tuition is due at the time of registration.
-Please fill in all requested information about your student online.
-Once you complete your order, you will have registered your student.
-Additional registration material requests will be included in your registration order confirmation email.
+At the time of registration, you may choose to pay a $100 deposit or the full tuition.
+If you pay the deposit, you will automatically be enrolled in a 3-part payment plan for the remaining balance of $400 of $133.33 per month on March 1, April 1, and May 1.
+The $400 remaining tuition balance is refundable up to April 30.
+Beginning May 1, all tuition is non-refundable.
+Once you complete your order, your student will be registered.
+Additional registration material requests will be included in the registration order confirmation email.
 You can also register by phone at 877.571.7469.
 Once spaces are filled, a wait list will be made available.
-To discuss payment options, contact Chip Miller at 508.471.1763.

 Schedule